cmichi/ulm-opening-hours/README.md

-# ulm-opening-hours
+# Ulm Opening Hours

+*Project Status:* Heavily working on a prototype.

-This is an idea, I had a while ago.
+This is an idea which I had a while ago.
 I didn't get around to implement it but took the upcoming [Open Data Day](http://ulmapi.de/#opendataday) as an opportunity to work on it.